fla-pi/HorizontalLinks/README.md

     - 10 columns, one for each LVC pattern

 * [**3_full_dataset.csv**](https://github.com/fla-pi/HorizontalLinks/blob/main/Chapter3/Section3.2/3_full_dataset.csv):
   This dataset contains all the predicates found for each noun.
-It is referenced in Section 4.1.
-Given its format, it is not intended to be used for statistical     analysis (see instead dataset 5), but as a visualization tool.
+Given its format, it is not intended to be used for statistical analysis, but as a visualization tool.
 Columns include:

   - noun: the lemma of the noun